BULL RUN, VA

 learned that Ricketts' who had checked Longstreet at

-Thoroughfare gap, was falling back toward Gainesville to avoid
+Thoroughfare gap, was falling back toward Gainesville to

 being cut off by a flank movement through Hopewell gap, and